 The first thing she says on “Charnsuka” is, “Don’t laugh at me”; the first thing she says on “Okay Cupid” is, “Get out of my room.”
 This is not the work of someone operating under the delusion that she’s Gunplay — or an artist like Iggy Azalea, who’s Australian born, Barbie blonde, and seemingly the happy ending to a thousand trend pieces about the music biz’s struggles to Weird Science itself a hot, white female MC with skillz.

 Azalea, who beefed with Azealia Banks (no relation) earlier this year after cluelessly dropping the phrase “runaway slave master” in a rhyme, has signed with Interscope (for reach) and T.I.’s Atlantic-backed Grand Hustle imprint (for cred).
 Kitty Pryde, meanwhile, shares a manager with the obscurantist Oakland space-rap duo Main Attrakionz, which means she’s not depriving anybody of oxygen just yet.
 Obviously, it’s only a matter of time before a major label (or, y’know, some energy-drink/streetwear clout-accumulation concern that counts as “major” in today’s parched economic climate) does get involved — and I haven’t checked Twitter since I started typing this, so it’s possible it’s already happened.

-The minute Pryde becomes the beneficiary of any kind of marketing push, the aspects of her self-presentation that seem guileless now will start to seem objectionable, particularly the degree to which the camgirl-jailbait-goes-Hope you survive the experience.
+The minute Pryde becomes the beneficiary of any kind of marketing push, the aspects of her self-presentation that seem guileless now will start to seem objectionable, particularly the degree to which the camgirl-jailbait-goes-based aesthetic of her videos has helped her go viral.
+Which won’t really be her fault.
+Until then, welcome to Internet 2.0 fame, Kitty Pryde.
+Hope you survive the experience.